GoogleChromeLabs/sw-precache/README.md

 ## Runtime Caching

 It's often desireable, even necessary to use precaching and runtime caching together.
-You may have seen our `[sw-toolbox](https://github.com/GoogleChrome/sw-toolbox)` tool, which handles runtime caching, and wondered how to use them together.
-Fortunately, `sw-precache` handles this fro you.
+You may have seen our [`sw-toolbox`](https://github.com/GoogleChrome/sw-toolbox) tool, which handles runtime caching, and wondered how to use them together.
+Fortunately, `sw-precache` handles this for you.

 The `sw-precache` module has the ability to include the `sw-toolbox` code and configuration alongside its own configuration.
 Using the `runtimeCaching` configuration option in `sw-precache` ([see below](#runtimecaching-arrayobject)) is a shortcut that accomplishes what you could do manually by importing `sw-toolbox` in your service worker and writing your own routing rules.